bradfordlemley/stated-library/README.md

 ```
 Note that the standard time-travel debugging caveat for side-effects applies.
 Whenever there are side effects involved, resetting to a particular `state` is not exactly equivalent to the original `state` because it does not undo side effects.
 That includes server interactions, etc.  There's no support for undoing side effects.

-### Local Storage
+## Local Storage
-A `Stated Library`'s state can be saved to local storage and then hydrated on start up using the `locStorage` tool.
+A Stated Library's state can be saved to local storage and then hydrated on start up using the `locStorage` tooling.

 ```js
 // state.js